 - Chronic compartment syndrome usually requires no treatment or surgery.

 What is compartment syndrome?

-Muscles in the forearm, lower leg and other body areas are separated by fibrous bands of tissues into compartments, and this fibrous tissue is very inflexible and cannot stretch to accommodate the generalized swelling.
+Muscles in the forearm, lower leg, and other body areas are surrounded by fibrous bands of tissues.
+This creates distinct compartments.
+The fibrous tissue is very inflexible and cannot stretch to accommodate the generalized swelling.
 If left untreated, muscles and nerves fail and may eventually die.

 While most often occurring in the forearm and lower leg, compartment syndrome can rarely occur in other parts of the body that have muscles contained in compartments, including the hands and feet.

 Compartment syndrome may occur acutely due to swelling that arises from injury, or it may be chronic because of exertion such as exercise.